Research Resources and Policies

 BGS students are introduced to the research conducted by faculty in their graduate group through their group’s website and other supplemental resources, which may include poster sessions at orientation, lab rotation booklets, faculty mini-talks for first year students, seminars, research-in-progress talks, annual retreats, and advising sessions.

 Penn offers a rich array of research resources through its many centers and institutes.
 In addition, the Perelman School of Medicine is home to many core facilities for research.
-The Biomedical Library is another important resource for BGS students; it includes an extensive collection of electronic journals and databases, 3D and poster printing, study space, workshops, and reference services.
+The Biotech Commons is another important resource for BGS students; it includes an extensive collection of electronic journals and databases, 3D and poster printing, study space, workshops, and reference services.

 Students should refer to the Policies and Guidelines section of the Acquisition and Management of Data module of the BGS RCR/SRR website for an extensive description of lab notebook options and resources.

 As Penn researchers, all BGS students have free access to LabArchives for managing lab data electronically.

 BSAC (Biostatistics Student Analysis Core) is a free biostatistics analysis service provided by MS and PhD students within the Graduate Group in Epidemiology and Biostatistics (GGEB)!

 Their mission is to provide accessible and high-quality statistical support to the Penn trainee community, and provide opportunities for Biostatistics students to engage with statistical collaborations in the community.
 BSAC is made possible through the support from GGEB and the Division of Biostatistics.